Knee Replacement FAQ

 How long will I be in the hospital?

-Most knee patients will be hospitalized for three days after a total knee arthroplasty.
-Patients receiving a uni-compartmental (1/2 knee) will leave the next day.
+Most knee patients will be hospitalized for one day of less after a total knee arthroplasty.
 There are several goals that you must achieve before you can be discharged.
 Ultimately, we want you to have a safe recovery.
 How long this takes varies with each patient.

 What if I live alone?

-Two options are usually available to you.
-You may either stay at a sub-acute or extended care facility (ECF) following your hospital stay, or you may consider private nursing services.
-The benefits of an ECF include the ability to have daily physical therapy and additional exercise facilities.
-However, many of our patients who live alone have also arranged for continual home care through their family, local church, or social group, during the first three weeks after surgery.
+Many of our patients who live alone have arranged for continual home care through their family, local church, or social group, during the first week after surgery.
 If you decide on private nursing services, we can provide a list of unendorsed service centers for you to review.
-Uni-compartmental knee patients (1/2 knee) usually go directly to their home after discharge from the hospital.

 How do I make arrangements for surgery?